Menu

 How do I know if my spider plant is happy?

-A happy spider plant has vibrant green leaves, frequent produces flowers and spiderettes, and also shows robust growth.
+A happy spider plant has vibrant leaves, produces flowers and spiderettes, and shows nice growth.

 Where is the best place to put or hang a spider plant?

-Near a window with filtered light or in a room with bright, indirect sunlight.
+Near a window with bright, indirect sunlight.
 They thrive away from direct sunlight and like consistent temperatures.

 How do I know if my spider plant needs repotting?

-Look for roots growing out of the drainage holes or circling the surface of the soil.
-If the plant seems to dry out very quickly after watering, or if the growth has significantly slowed, it might be time to repot.
+Look for roots growing out of the drainage holes or circling the soil surface.
+If the plant dries out quickly after watering, or if growth slows, it might be time to repot.

 How often do you water a spider plant?

-Water your spider plant about once a week, but allow the top inch of soil to dry out between waterings.
-During the winter, reduce watering to every other week or when the soil feels dry to the touch.
+Water about once a week, allowing the top inch of soil to dry out between waterings.
+In winter, reduce watering to every other week or when the soil feels dry.

 What does a spider plant look like when it needs water?

-The leaves may begin to droop, feel a bit soft and lose their color.
-Unlike its usual perky and upright stance, the plant will look wilted and less vibrant.
+The leaves may droop, feel soft, and lose color.
+Unlike its usual perky stance, the plant will look wilted and pale.

 Do you water a spider plant from the top or the bottom?